SoftwareAG/c8y-docs/src/documents/guides/devices/netcommwireless.html.md

 * Connect [Modbus](#modbus) devices.
 * View [logs](#logs).

 The following sections assume that the router has the NetComm [agent](/guides/devices/netcomm-release) package installed.
-Compatible model is: [NTC-6200](http://www.netcommwireless.com/product/m2m/ntc-6200).
+The agent is compatible with the [NTC-6200](http://www.netcommwireless.com/product/m2m/ntc-6200).
 For more information on a particular feature of the router, please consult the respective manual found in the "Downloads" section of the router's home page.

 ## <a name="configure"></a>Configuring the router